NefertitiM/deep-learning-challenge/README.md

 # deep-learning-challenge

-# Overview of the Analysis
-The purpose of this analysis is to develop a machine learning model using deep learning techniques to predict the success of organizations applying for funding from the Alphabet Soup nonprofit foundation.
-By analyzing historical data, we aim to identify key features that correlate with successful funding utilization and provide a tool for improved applicant selection.
-The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+Machine learning and neural networks were used to build a tool for the nonprofit foundation, Alphabet Soup, that can help predict the success of organizations applying for their funding.
+A CSV with more than 34,000 organizations funded by Alphabet Soup, over several years, was provided.
+Key features in the dataet was used to create a binary classifier that correlate with successful funded organization and can predict successful applicants.
-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Within this dataset are a number of columns that capture metadata about each organization, such as:

 ---

 ## Results